PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ## VISION, NARRATIVE, APPLICATIONS FOR THE CRYPTO CITY

-#### Collective urban development
-A system of protocols and interface, a metaverse, specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire a fraction in city's revenues, and participate in collective decision making.
 #### Collective ownership: New classes of assets
 Fractional ownership in a city is a new paradigm that is creating new types of asset classes in the physical and cyberspace.
 It is a new way of managing and developing the city's assets that includes public goods, utilities, and natural resources.
 This type of ownership allows for collective governance and management of these assets for the benefit of the city as a whole.
 #### A metaverse for cyber urban avatars and programmable governance